 Content-Length

-The HTTP Content-Length header indicates the size of the message body in bytes.
+The HTTP Content-Length header indicates the size of the message body in bytes, appearing in both requests and responses.

 Usage